 The Conversation Map

-I bumped into the process in a conversation with a work colleague and he explained the process clearly and in less than two minutes.
+I bumped into the process in a conversation with a work colleague who explained the process clearly and in less than two minutes.

 - I thought about it.